bigcommerce/catalyst/apps/with-makeswift/README.md

 * `BIGCOMMERCE_CDN_HOSTNAME` can remain unchanged from its default value.
 * `MAKESWIFT_API_KEY` is only used by the experimental `with-makeswift` version of Catalyst, and can be left blank when working with the core product.

----

-:warning: Notice
+> [!WARNING]

-The experimental `with-makeswift` version of Catalyst is not ready and users should focus on the core product only.
+> The experimental `with-makeswift` version of Catalyst is not ready and users should focus on the core product only.
 While we are not looking for feedback yet with the experimental `with-makeswift` version of Catalyst, the following onboarding instructions are if users want to experiment with the current state of the experimental `with-makeswift` version of Catalyst.
 During Developer Preview you should be looking at Core.

----

 Follow the instructions at https://github.com/makeswift/makeswift/tree/main/examples/bigcommerce#visually-build-with-bigcommerce-components to build and deploy a MakeSwift integration with your BigCommerce Storefront.
 (Or follow along with the video at https://www.makeswift.com/components/nextjs/bigcommerce)